 10 Millennial Restaurant Dining Trends

-How the Millennial are Changing Restaurants
+How Millennials Are Changing Restaurants

-While Millennials are often looking for adventures, they also value local foods.
-Whether locally grown produce, locally raised beef, artisan or handcrafted bread, cheese or beer, Millennials want to know where their food and drink is coming from and how the food they eat is harvested.
+While millennials are often looking for adventures, they also value local foods.
+Whether locally grown produce, locally raised beef, artisan or handcrafted bread, cheese, or beer, millennials want to know where their food and drink is coming from and how the food they eat is harvested.
 They are also conscious of the fact that buying local keeps money in their communities.

-Interest in local foods has spawned the Farm to Table movement in many areas.
-Farm to Table encourages consumers and businesses to minimize the distance food travels before being eaten.
+Interest in local foods has spawned the farm-to-table movement in many areas.
+Farm-to-table encourages consumers and businesses to minimize the distance food travels before being eaten.
 For example, most fresh fruits and vegetables travel an average of 1,500 miles before reaching their final destination.
-For Millennials, Farm to Table is an important consideration when choosing what and where to eat.
+For millennials, farm-to-table is an important consideration when choosing what and where to eat.

-According to the Buzztime article Millennial Dining Trends You Should Know, Millennials view dining as a social event and prefer communal tables when eating out.
+A number of millennials view dining as a social event and prefer communal tables when eating out.
 Communal dining is something to think about when planning your restaurant seating and dining room.

 But millennials aren’t cheap.
 They expect good, healthy food at reasonable prices.
-This is a distinctive change from the super-sized, all-you-can-eat sales tactics of the 1990s and early 2000s and has spurred tremendous growth in the fast-casual restaurant sector, with chains like Chipotle and Panera Bread.
+This is a distinctive change from the super-sized, all-you-can-eat sales tactics of the 1990s and early 2000s and has spurred tremendous growth in the fast-casual restaurant sector, with chains like Chipotle, Panda Express and Panera Bread.

 Is this the end of Starbucks?
-According to the National Restaurant Association, Millennials prefer fast food, deli food and pizza over coffee and casual or fine dining.
+According to the National Restaurant Association, millennials prefer fast food, deli food, and pizza, over coffee and casual or fine dining.

 Connecting Through Technology